am-team/cyclone_lariat/README.md

 # Cyclone lariat

 This gem work in few scenarios:
-- like middleware for [shoryuken](https://github.com/ruby-shoryuken/shoryuken).
-It save all events to database.
-And catch and produce all exceptions.
+- As middleware for [shoryuken](https://github.com/ruby-shoryuken/shoryuken).
+It saves all events to the database and also catches and throws all exceptions.
-- like middleware it can record all incoming messages
+- As a middleware, it can log all incoming messages.
-- like client which can send message to SNS topics and SQS queues
+- As a client that can send messages to SNS topics and SQS queues.
-- also it can hep you with CI\CD to manage topics, queues and subscription like database migration
+- Also it can help you with CI\CD for theme, queue and subscription management like database migration.

 ![Cyclone lariat](docs/_imgs/lariat.jpg)